IBM/node-red-tensorflowjs/README.md

 1. Select **Import to new flow**
 1. Click **Import**

-### Deploy the Node-RED flow
+### 4. Deploy the Node-RED flow

 The Node-RED flow can be deployed in multiple ways.
-Follow the options that best fits your use case:
+Follow the option that best fits your use case:

 - [Running on a Raspberry Pi](#running-on-a-raspberry-pi)
 - [Running on a laptop or workstation](#running-on-a-laptop-or-workstation)